alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 presumably so planes can avoid them;
 and little else.
 Sending a flight plan in advance might be required for some countries.
+And in any case it is important to mark the drone clearly as a civil craft, to avoid misunderstandings.

 # 💸 Budget